COINtoolbox/Galaxies_INLA/README.md

 ### *Code snipppet to reproduce the spatial maps*

 We provide a simple  [example](https://github.com/COINtoolbox/Galaxies_INLA/blob/master/Run_INLA.R) to read the data, perform the INLA analysis and display the results.
+A simple way to *display* the results in python is shown in a small [notebook](https://github.com/COINtoolbox/Galaxies_INLA/blob/master/read_cube.ipynb).

 ### CALIFA/PISCO Galactic Property Catalogue